Pilot Knob man arrested after shots fired in Farmington early Monday

 You have free articles remaining.

 Officers located the Ford Explorer on Walnut Street in Farmington and conducted a traffic stop.
-After interviewing the three occupants, a 27-year-old Pilot Knob man was arrested for unlawful use for weapon and property damage.
+After interviewing the three occupants, a 27-year-old Pilot Knob man was arrested for unlawful use of a weapon and property damage.
 The man was then transported to the St. Francois County Jail and processed.

 The chief said the man was advised of his Miranda rights and interviewed by police.
 During this interview, the man reportedly stated that he did shoot the weapon but was not trying to shoot anyone and only firing the gun to scare the other individuals involved in the altercation.